mozzherina/abstraction-rules-formalization/README.md

 ## Acknowledgements
-We would like to thank all developers of [Hets](http://hets.eu/), The heterogeneous tool set, for their incledible support during this project.
+We would like to thank all developers of [Hets](http://hets.eu/), The heterogeneous tool set, for their incredible support during this project.